A thorough investigation of the prospects of eLISA in addressing the Hubble tension: Fisher Forecast, MCMC and Machine

-Finally, non-parametric methods like GP have the ability to directly reconstruct the Hubble parameter $H(z)$ from the mock catalogues.
+Non-parametric methods like GP have the ability to directly reconstruct the Hubble parameter $H(z)$ from the mock catalogs.
 The intercept at $z=0$ hence gives the value of the Hubble constant.
 The results are then solely dependent on the simulated data used to ``train'' the GP algorithm.
 We employ this method in Sec. \ref{sec:GP} to constrain the posteriors on $H_0$ by training the machine on 500 generated catalogs for every choice of fiducial (corresponding to a specific model from Sec. \ref{sec:models}), MBHB source type and eLISA mission duration.
 In general, we find that GP makes the constraints on the parameters for each model relatively wider than what was obtained from current datasets.
 The uncertainties are also wider than what we obtained using the Fisher forecasting method and from the MCMC runs.
 But unlike MCMC, GP can quote mean values and errors in a non-parametric way.
 This is the primary advantage of using GP over the other two.
 Moreover, GP also tends to shift the mean values slightly (see Table \ref{tab:gp_H0}).
 The significance of these mean shifting tendencies merits further investigation in the light of other missions as well as via comparative studies incorporating other ML algorithms, like neural networks or genetic algorithms \cite{ML_Cora}.

 For the conservative case of a 10-year mission duration and focusing once again on the No Delay source type, we notice that for the fiducials F2 and F3, the mean value of $H_0$ reconstructed with GP tends to be higher by $\sim1$ km s\textsuperscript{-1} Mpc\textsuperscript{-1}.
 Using the F4 fiducial, we find that shifting of the mean $H_0$ is in the opposite direction but is rather insignificant.
 As for the fiducials F5 and F6, we observe a similar lowering of the mean values by about $\sim0.5$ km s\textsuperscript{-1} Mpc\textsuperscript{-1}.